JSteunou/comimoc-back/README.md

 ## install it

-Then you just `pip install comimoc` or git clone https://github.com/JSteunou/comimoc-back
+Just `pip install comimoc` or get the source on https://github.com/JSteunou/comimoc-back

 ## run it

 The Flask application is available through `comimoc.create_app(options)` which will return you a Flask app you could use with every WSGI capable server.
-So all you have to do is to give your settings and get back the app to expose it.
+So all you have to do is to give it your settings and get back the app to expose it.

-Example with a file mycomimoc.py
+Example with a file *mycomimoc.py*

 ```python
 from comimoc import create_app